dthree/cash/README.md

 Made with ❤ by [dthree](https://github.com/dthree).

 Love it?
-Cash is brand new!
 Give it a :star: or a tweet to help spread the word!

+## Notice

+This is now an [OPEN Open Source](http://openopensource.org/) project.
+I am not able to invest a significant amount of time into maintaining Cash and so am looking for volunteers who would like to be active maintainers of the project.
+If you are interested, shoot me a note.

 ## Contents